-Single parents receive the maximum rate if they receive certain income support payments (including certain Department of Veterans' Affairs payments) at a rate above nil, or if their annual income is \$100,900 or less.
+• Single parents receive the maximum rate if they receive certain income support payments (including certain Department of Veterans' Affairs payments) or if their annual income is \$104,432 or less.
 If their income is above this amount, Family Tax Benefit Part B is not paid to the family.